doctorfree/Obsidian-Custom-Discogs/README.md

 ## Setup

-The Discogs API requires a Discogs username and, optionally, a Discogs API token.
+The Discogs API requires a Discogs username and Discogs API token.
 These can be found in your Discogs account and placed in the file `$HOME/.config/mpprc` as follows:

 ```shell
 # The Discogs username can be found by visiting discogs.com.
 Login, use the